Poker Interview with Ned-Bg - A Poker Pro with 500,000$+ Winnings

 Q: Tell me first how long have you been playing poker for and how many years professionally?

-A: First time when I heard that poker is not pure gambling but more like game of skills was 2005.
+A: First time I heard that poker is not pure gambling but more like a game of skills was in 2005.
 I read some books, start playing from time to time for “play money” and micro stakes.
 However, it was just a hobby at this point.
 In 2009 (I think) a local casino in my city opened a poker room and I consider that year as the real beginning.
-I did a lot of mistakes from the very beginning, so I am not sure that I was already a true professional, but considering the fact that I have no other job and I do it for living – we can say it was the beginning.
+I did a lot of mistakes from the very beginning, so I am not sure that I was already a true professional, but considering the fact that I have no other job and I do it for a living – we can say it was the beginning.

 Q: Did you have any other jobs prior to poker, was there a moment when you were both playing poker and working a regular 9-to-5 job.
 And if it was not poker, do you think you’d still be working this?

-A: I worked as a casino dealer 2 years.
-Also, I am mechanical engineer and after my graduation, I worked 2 years that job.
-When they opened the casino I was still working 9-to-5 job for the last 2 months and I was playing every evening at the local casino.
-I had 1-year plan in my mind – to quit that job and apply for a job as an assistant in the university.
+A: I worked as a casino dealer for 2 years.
+Also, I am a mechanical engineer and after my graduation, I worked 2 years that job.
+When they opened the casino I was still working a 9-to-5 job for the last 2 months and I was playing every evening at the local casino.
+I had a 1-year plan in my mind – to quit that job and apply for a job as an assistant in the university.
 The plan was created even before I started winning at poker.
 So I quit but then I didn’t get that “dream” job and poker became my only activity.
 I am not sure if it wasn’t poker what I was going to do right now.
 But I know for sure that poker gives me the freedom that no other job I worked before gave me.

 Q: The best piece of advice you can give to someone just starting with the game?

-A: Imagine that question – the best piece of advice you give to newborn who will live many years in front of him.
+A: Imagine that question – the best piece of advice you give to a newborn who will live many years in front of him.
 It’s a long journey, be ready to learn, be patient, don’t stay at one place but keep going, don’t give up.
 Is that good enough?

 Ognian Mikov: It’s perfect!